josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 **Example 2 - AI Not Taking Land:**
 - In some cases, the AI culturally dominant Country does not take any land even at 100% Warscore
-- The AI may only accept War Reparations or white peace, leaving the Defender with all territory intact
+- The AI may only accept War Reparations or White Peace, leaving the Defender with all territory intact
 - This is inconsistent with land-based Rebellions where the culturally dominant Country gains a Vassal

 **Example 3 - Landless Rebel Behavior (France vs Castile - VERIFIED):**